shingara/oupsnow/README.txt

 Oupsnow is actually consider like an Beta version, and is under development.

 All contributions are welcome.

 I suck in design, I know it and I am sorry but I will really be happy if anyone could help me.

 If you want to contribute, all work is made under a git repository.
 You can clone the source with the following command :

 <kbd>git clone git://github.com/shingara/oupsnow.git</kbd>

-After a clone you need update the submodule :

-<kbd>git submodule init && git submodule update</kbd>

-A "redmine development platform":http://dev.shingara.fr/projects/show/oupsnow is used.
+A "oupsnow development platform":http://dev.shingara.fr/projects/5/overview is used.
 Feel free to post your feature requests and defects report.
-I use Oupsnow soon as possible after create a converter Redmine -> Oupsnow

 h2.
+Upgrading

+All version before 0.4.0 of oupsnow use a Sql database.
+Now with using MongoDB, the schema has big changement.
+There are no currently tool to convert your old oupsnow instance.

+h2.
 License

-This code is free to use under the terms of the MIT license (provided with sources).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.fsf.org/licensing/licenses/agpl-3.0.html>.